4.1 Overview of the Chapter

 4.3.4 Changes in the Holdings of QS by Resident type Due to Transfers and Sweep-ups

 The initial distribution of QS and the changes in that distribution are topics of interest for those who have been concerned about the potential consequences of the new IFQ program.
 Earlier sections examined this topic using Alaska census areas as resident categories.
-Other sections broke out the analysis into five resident types, including nonresidents of Alaska (N) and four Alaska resident types: Alaska Rural Local (ARL), Alaska Rural Nonlocal (ARN), Alaska Urban Local (AUL), and Alaska Urban Nonlocal (AUN).
-This section uses those same five resident types to examine changes in QS holdings that resulted from transfers and sweep-ups.
+This section supplements the analysis in Section 3.5.3.

-Tables 4.3.4-1 and 4.3.4-2 provide summaries of net changes in QS holdings and the number of persons with QS, by IFQ area and resident type, due to permanent transfer of the QS.20 These tables provide another perspective on the distribution of QS ownership and changes in QS ownership.
+Tables 4.3.4-1 and 4.3.4-2 provide summaries of net changes in QS holdings and persons with QS by IFQ area and resident type due to permanent transfer of the QS.20 These tables provide another perspective on the distribution of QS ownership and changes in QS ownership.

 The table also provides data on the percentage of the area's QS initially issued to the resident type, the year-end 1995 percentage of the area's QS held by the resident type, the percentage of the area's "transferred QS" that was transferred away from the resident type, the percentage of the area's "transferred QS" that was transferred to the resident type, and the net percentage change in the amount of QS held by the resident type during 1995.

-The table indicates that nonresidents received the highest percentage of the QS initially issued in every management area except for the Southeast area.
-In the Southeast area, Alaska residents received the highest percentage of the QS.
-Alaska urban locals (AULs) received about 45% of the QS in Southeast.
+The table indicates that the resident type which received the highest percentage of the QS initially issued varied by IFQ area.
+AULs received the highest percentage of the QS in Areas 2C and 3A.
+ARLs received the highest percentage of the QS in Area 4E.
+Nonresidents received the highest percentage of the QS initially allocated in IFQ Areas 3B, 4A, 4B, 4C, and 4D.
 Transfers during 1995 did not change the relative rankings of the resident types in any area, and the resident type which received the highest percentage of QS in an area at initial issuance still held the highest percentage of the area's QS at year-end 1995.

 Table 4.3.4-2 provides similar data on changes in the number of QS holders by resident type.
 For each IFQ area and resident type, the table provides data on the number of persons from the resident type who received an initial QS allocation, the year-end 1995 number of persons holding QS from the resident type, the number of QS transfer transactions from the resident type and the number of transferors involved, the number of QS transfer transactions to persons of the resident type and the number of transfer recipients involved, and the net change in the number of QS holders during 1995.